51Âþ»

 Overview

-You’ll study core areas including biological, cognitive, developmental, and social psychology, and you’ll cover personality and intelligence, research methods, and historical perspectives.
-Through elective modules in the second and third years, you will have the opportunity to tailor your learning to align with your interests in specific areas of psychology.
+You’ll cover core areas including biological, cognitive, developmental, and social psychology, and dive into personality, intelligence, research methods, and historical perspectives.
+You’ll also have the chance to specialise through elective modules in your second and third years.

-• This course is professionally accredited by the British Psychological Society, and will provide eligibility for Graduate Basis for Chartered Membership with the BPS.
+• BPS accredited: This course is accredited by the British Psychological Society, providing eligibility for Graduate Basis for Chartered Membership.

 Scholarships